informaticaucm-TPI/2526_MarioBros/enunciados/practica2/practica2_2_en.md

    `GameObject` subclass).
    * Such a solution is even worse than using `instanceof` or `getClass` since it is simply a clumsier, more verbose, way of identifying the dynamic type of game objects.

+[^1]: With regard to the second point, notice that in the generic interaction mechanism described in part I of this assignment, the type of the parameter of the methods `doInteractions` of the `GameObjectContainer` class and `interactWith` of the `GameItem` interface is `GameItem`, not `GameObject`.

 <!-- TOC --><a name="AddObjectCommand-y-factoría-de-objetos"></a>
 ## The `addObject` command and the game object factory